Picking a location with React Native

 Do you let them drag a map marker?
-Needs precision and causes fumbling.
+It needs precision and causes fumbling.

 Do they search for their building with autocomplete?
 Not all buildings are on Google Places.

-The most common solution to this problem is, you put a marker in the middle of the map, and the user moves the map around it.
-It’s smooth, easy, and requires very little effort.
+The most common solution to this problem is putting a marker in the middle of the map, and the user moves the map around it.
+It's smooth, easy, and requires minimal effort.

-How do you achieve that with React Native and React Native Maps, though, is what we’re building today.
+How do you achieve that with React Native and React Native Maps?
+This is what we're building today.

 - You can't use the

-onRegionChangeevent on the MapView component.
-It will try to update your state with each movement, rerendering several times per second, making it a laggy mess.
-That’s not what we want.
+MapViewcomponent.
+It will update your state with each movement, rerendering several times per second, making it a laggy mess.
+That's not what we want.

 - You also can't use